I was born in Miami, Florida, where I grew up. I had a happy childhood and I don’t think I’m blocking anything out.

 I love biking.
 Biking is actually part of my writing process.
 Joyce Maynard, one of my favorite writers and teachers, says that it helps to do something physical, like sewing or cooking or chopping wood, to get your mind to work while you’re not paying attention.
 I bike over the bridge on Key Biscayne almost every day.
 Some one might say I’m having fun, but I’m actually working.

-Ten years ago, I had a baby.
+Then before I hit 35, I had a baby.
 I hated being pregnant and that is the subject of my first book, My Miserable, Lonely, Lesbian Pregnancy (Cleis Press, 2008).

-That’s my story.
+That’s some of my story.
 Thanks for reading.